Ralph Kline: Tree replacement will be a long-term investment for city - The Tribune

 Not only do they provide year around beauty with their various blooms and seasonal colored leafs, they provide many other benefits that we often overlook.

-According to statistics, a mature tree each day provides oxygen sufficient enough for four people to continue to breath.
+According to statistics, a mature tree each day provides oxygen sufficient enough for four people to continue to breathe.

 In addition, that tree would absorb more than 48 pounds of carbon dioxide as well as many other air pollutants a year; one of the key solutions to climate change that is now being debated internationally.